-For most small business owners 10 years ago, hiring a social media manager amounted to delegating the one-off task to a tech-savvy son or niece.
-But with billions of people worldwide using social networks, social media management has turned into an in-demand skill set, and one that small businesses can’t afford to treat as an afterthought.
+Once upon a time, a company that wanted to hire a social media manager would just delegate the one-off task to a tech-savvy son or niece.
+But, with billions of people worldwide using social networks, it has become an in-demand skill set, one that small businesses can’t afford to treat as an afterthought.
 In fact, 2016 marked a “royal” ascent of social media careers, with UK’s Royal Communication office seeking applicants to serve as Queen Elizabeth II’s social media editor.

-Hire a Social Media Manager or a Social Media Marketer: Is There a Difference?
+1. Should You Hire a Social Media Manager or a Social Media Marketer?

 Don’t panic.
-You won’t need to hire two people.
-But part of learning how to hire a social media manager is understanding some of the differences between the two (sometimes separate) roles.
-The short answer is that for small businesses, the social media manager often wears both hats, working with leadership to develop a marketing strategy for social media as well as manage the accounts and executing that strategy.
+You’re not alone if you don’t know the difference, but you’ll want to understand some of the distinctions between the two (sometimes separate) roles.
+The short answer is that for small businesses, the social media manager often wears both hats, working with leadership to develop a marketing strategy for social media as well as managing the accounts and executing that strategy.

 It may seem like splitting hairs as far as titles are concerned, but it’s not.
 Understanding the difference between the two will help you attract a pool of candidates with experience more closely matched to your needs.

 2. Be Prepared to Compete for Top Social Media Manager Talent

 From Fortune 500 companies to non-profit organizations to the popular neighborhood coffee shop, consumers expect businesses of all sizes and industries to have an active social media account.
 That expectation sparked a 1000 percent increase in job postings for social media managers between 2010 and 2020.
 The role also pays well and is described as satisfying work.

 With all the momentum in the field, the push to hire a social media manager will require you to put on your marketing hat as well.
 Making your business more attractive to candidates may include:

 - Branding your business as one with strong values and ethics